-Its co-directors, Professor Pamela Snow and Associate Professor Tanya Serry are partnering with schools to deliver professional learning and classroom coaching to teachers to promote scientifically supported approaches on teaching children to read, write, and spell.
+In one if its key programs, SOLAR Lab co-directors, Professor Pamela Snow and Associate Professor Tanya Serry are partnering with a number of primary, secondary and specialist schools to deliver bespoke professional learning and classroom coaching to teachers and school leaders, to promote scientifically supported approaches on teaching children to read, write, and spell.

 The five Victorian Department of Education SOLAR Schools span eight campuses in metropolitan Melbourne and the Great Bendigo region, from Foundation to Year 12.
-Professors Snow and Serry assist staff to advance their knowledge and instructional practices in a quest to achieve better outcomes for all students.
+Professors Snow and Serry use a responsive coaching approach to assist staff to advance their knowledge as well as their assessment and instructional practices in a quest to achieve better outcomes for all students.

 Each school has begun a transformation process around reading instruction and is in a different place on the journey.
 Professor Snow and Associate Professor Serry’s work is helping to support their goals.